High blood pressure medication side effects

 Beta-blockers may cause severe asthma attacks.
 They can also block indications of low blood sugar (like a racing pulse) in diabetics.
-Beta-blockers can affect cholesterol and triglyceride levels, typically temporarily.
+Beta-blockers can temporarily affect cholesterol and triglyceride levels.
 Abrupt discontinuation of beta-blockers can increase risk of heart attack and other heart issues.
 Not so nice!

 Calcium channel blockers

 Common side effects of this high blood pressure medication include: